hutch120/fundoss/README.md

 ## How does it work?

-- When a developer builds their project this package will search for fundoss.json files in node_modules and send the product owners email and the package names to our AWS lambda function.
+- When a developer builds their project this package will search for `fundoss.json` files in node_modules and send the product owners email (or IP Address if this is missing) and the package names to our AWS lambda function.
-- This info will be collated and an email will be sent out at most once a week to the Product Owners with some messaging about OSS funding.
+- This info will be collated and used to build a **Value Board** and send an email (at most once a week) to the Product Owners with some messaging about OSS funding.

 ## What is communicated?